ALASdoo/alasdoo.uiskel/README.md

 up the copying of the css and javascripts to proper location within the index.html, and it also includes rules that copy everything from Plone and put it into proper place.
 Feel free to modify this to suite your needs.
-Boilerplate encourages us to have the styles and javascript inclusions in specific place, so please don't modify the rules that make this happen.
+Boilerplate encourages us to have the styles and javascript inclusions in specific places, so please don't modify the rules that make this happen.

 Within the less files, there are relative paths to some images, and Diazo will